 Born in Christchurch, New Zealand, Smith grew up with a strong passion and dedication for music, learning several instruments before finding the bass at age eleven.
 He became proficient in various genres while growing up in New Zealand, which has led to him being a highly versatile musician now.
 During his formative years, he won several awards at competitions and festivals.
 Such accolades include winning the New Zealand Improvisation Contest for three consecutive years (2014-2016), the Best Bassist and Best Overall Musician awards at The National Youth Jazz Competition, New Zealand School of Music Jazz Project and Ara JazzQuest while still in high school.

-Smith’s diverse background has allowed him to share the stage with an eclectic group of artists, including Terence Blanchard, Miguel Zenon, Gonzalo Rubalcaba, Stefon Harris, Alex Sipiagin, and many others.
+Smith’s diverse background has allowed him to share the stage with an eclectic group of artists, including Terence Blanchard, Gonzalo Rubalcaba, Stefon Harris, John Beasley, Alex Sipiagin, and many others.
 He is honored to have worked with conductor, Miguel Harth Bedoya, in a concert series with the Fort Worth Symphony Orchestra in collaboration with the Paquito D’Rivera Quintet in 2019.
 From 2017-2018, he toured Europe as a member of the Jeunesses Musicales International World Jazz Orchestra led by Grammy-nominated trombonist, Luis Bonilla.

 Hamish currently manages a private lesson studio in New York and online.
 He has taught workshops at the college level and mentored high school students in New Zealand.